-Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, Commerce will calculate NV based on sales of the foreign like product at the same LOT as U.S. sales.
-Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).23 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.24 To determine whether the comparison market sales were at different stages in the marketing process than the U.S. sales, we review the distribution system in each market (i.e., the chain of distribution), including selling functions, class of customer (customer category), and the level of selling expenses for each type of sale.
+differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.33 To determine whether the comparison market sales were at different stages in the marketing process than the U.S. sales, we review the distribution system in each market (i.e., the chain of distribution), including selling functions, class of customer (customer category), and the level of selling expenses for each type of sale.

-Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., where NV is based on either home market or third country prices),25 we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.26
+Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., where NV is based on either home market or third country prices),34 we consider the starting prices before any adjustments.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.35

 When Commerce is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP sale, Commerce may compare the U.S. sales to sales at a different LOT in the comparison market.
-In comparing EP or CEP sales at a different LOT in the comparison market.
 In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP sale and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce shall grant a CEP offset, as provided in section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).27
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP sale and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce shall grant a CEP offset, as provided in section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).36